nodeblocks-dev/geekle-user-adapter/README.md

 <h1 align="center">Nodeblocks Custom Adapter Templates</h1>
 <p align="center">Templates for creating the custom adapter of Nodeblocks services on Nodeblocks Cloud</p>

-## 📖 Geekle Adapter basic NBC setup
-- Setup CORS credentials if needed.
-To allow any origin use `^.*$` regex
-- Enable compression
-- Enable cookies parser
-- Set `Authentication encrypt` and `Authentication sign secret` for all adapters
-- Set `Database endpoint`
-- Set `SendGrid API key` and `Sender email address`
-- Geekle has 3 adapters for each entity, such as `vendor`, `admin`, `supply` so you need 3 `auth` adapters for each `user` adapter.
-Set `Auth Service Endpoint`.
-  - For `supply` set `Organization Service Endpoint`
-- Enable `Enabling change password`, `Enabling invite user`, `Enabling reset password`, `Enabling Send Reset`, `Enabling Verify Change`.
-  - All needed email templates could be found inside the `src/emails/templates`, so you do not need to setup this
-- Set `Admin site URL`

 ## 📖 Table of Contents
 - [Introduction](#🔰-introduction)
 - [Features](#✨-features)